tirsdag 21. desember 2021

 this ;)

 But Hunchback has always had a passionate fanbase, nonetheless.
 A fanbase which seems to grow each year (Stephen Schwartz says how many approached him by claiming Hunchback as their favorite movie).
-Therefore it`s nice to see that the Legacy Collection have finally truly honored it`s fanbase and Anniversary this year with giving it`s much awaited soundtrack.
-However, Hunchback has it`s own Anniversary last year.
+Therefore it`s nice to see that the Legacy Collection have finally truly honored it`s fanbase and Anniversary in 2021 with giving it`s much awaited soundtrack.
+However, Hunchback had it`s own Anniversary in 2021.
 By finally turning 25.
 And while there was little done for it on it`s previous Anniversaries, it seems like Disney have realized it`s fanbase and given Hunchback the honoring it deserves.

 Hunchback`s Reputation and The Requests for It`s Legacy Collection Release